Unusual and historic

-The correct name for this historic, attractive and unusual Chiang Mai temple is Wat Potharam Mahavihara, though locals generally use the name Wat Jet (or Chet) Yot, meaning the Temple of Seven Spires for its famous centre piece, a seven-spired chedi, or stupa.
+The correct name for this historic, attractive and unusual Chiang Mai temple is Wat Potharam Mahavihara.
+Locals however generally use the name Wat Jet (or Chet) Yot, meaning the Temple of Seven Spires, after its famous centrepiece, a seven-spired chedi.

 This, the eighth world Tripitaka conference, was being held for the first time in Thailand so was a major prestige coup for the Lanna kingdom and the ruler himself.
-(Tripitaka is the Buddhist, Pali canon, thus it was a reunion of high profile religious leaders from places including Sri Lanka, Burma, India and the Khmer kingdomto discuss points of Theravada doctrine.)
-We would have liked to have seen the selection process and can imagine the organisers checking out public transport, participants’ accommodation and whether the bathrooms were clean or not.
+Tripitaka is the Buddhist Pali canon, thus it was a reunion of high profile religious leaders from all places across the Theravada Buddhist world, including Sri Lanka, Burma, India and the Khmer kingdom to discuss finer points of doctrine.
+(We would have liked to have seen the selection process and can imagine the organisers checking out public transport, participants’ accommodation and whether the bathrooms were clean or not.)

-In the extensive temple grounds you’ll also find a chedi built by Tilokkarat’s son to house his dad’s ashes as well as the attractive old ordination hall plus numerous minor chedis and plenty of 15th century ruins too.
-(Oddly my spell checker keeps giving me Navratilova as an alternative to Tilokkarat but I don’t think she had anything to do with Lanna.)
-The grounds themselves are scenic and filled with flowering plants and mature trees, so it’s a picturesque spot indeed.
+In the extensive temple grounds you’ll also find a chedi built by Tilokkarat’s son to house his dad’s ashes as well as an attractive old ordination hall plus numerous minor chedis and plenty of 15th century ruins.
+The grounds themselves are scenic and filled with flowering plants and mature trees, so this is a picturesque spot indeed.

-Wat Jet Yot is situated on the super highway — which allowed the 15th century delegates easy access to the train and bus stations — just past the Rim Kham intersection on Huay Kaew Road.
+Wat Jet Yot is situated on the super highway just past the Rim Kham intersection on Huay Kaew Road.
 It’s conveniently placed close to the National Museum so you could combine the two, or include it as a stop-off on your way up to Doi Suthep, for example.
 Tuk tuks and songthaews can also take you here.